ConnectBox/wifi-test-framework/reports/reference.md

 Tests are interleaved and run multiple times in succession using the technique described in _Conducting Repeatable Experiments and Fair Comparisons using 802.11n MIMO Networks_: Abedi, Heard and Brecht. [pdf](http://cs.uwaterloo.ca/~brecht/papers/osr-repeat-2015.pdf).
 This technique increases the chance that localised changes to the test environment are reflected equally for all test devices.
 A typical test scenario comparing device A against device B will run the test suite 20 times, ABABAB...

-# Client setup
+# Client and ConnectBox setup

 Tests are automated and use a battery of NanoPi/Pine64/OrangePi devices with either Atheros AR9721 or Ralink RT5370 802.11n USB adapters.
 The client devices are 2-3ft off the ground and are stored in a plastic housing.
 The test involves clients downloading a 10MB file of completely random data from the ConnectBox webserver with the ConnectBox at a fixed distance from the clients.
 The test will be specifically crafted as line-of-site or with certain obstacles.
+When testing two Connectbox devices, both are set to use the channel 3 so that channel noise is applied to all tests.
+Channel noise is generally about -98dBm.

 # Throughput testing